KrusnikViers/Lexicanum/FEATURES.md

 * Update icons and stuff
 * Allow switching search mode from immediate to shortcut
 * Refine UI
-* Support for German language words lookup
+* Full support for German language words lookup
-* Support for English language words lookup
+* Full support for English language words lookup
 * `stable` branch
 * Automated release version update?
 Or at least checklist for the new release.
 * Automated tests and releases for `stable`